-Similarly while having stretch marks you will be more careful and particular in avoiding them by keeping weight gain under check.
+Similarly, while having stretch marks you will be more careful and particular in avoiding them by keeping weight gain under check.

 You are most likely to have no complications if your first pregnancy was a normal one.
-But with more babies, your chances of having complications also increases as uterus loses its elasticity.
+But with more babies, your chances of having complications also increase as uterus loses its elasticity.
 Other complications such as PPH (postpartum hemorrhage) and placental abruption have been found to be more frequent in subsequent pregnancies.

 If preeclapsia was noticed in first pregnancy, then you are more likely to have it in the second one too.

 Other complications such as preterm labor, PPH, placental abruption, etc if observed in first pregnancy, increases your vulnerability to them many times in second one too.

 Each pregnancy is different from the previous.
 Knowledge about the associated discomfort is helpful in motivating you and reduces the intensity of the symptoms.
 For example, your last time experience of having constipation or hemorrhoids will help you deal with them in a more easy way.
 You can take plenty of fiber in your food and drink plenty of fluids to avoid constipation.
 Every pregnancy is exclusive and unique and no two pregnancies are the same.
 There is simply no comparison or prediction about pregnancy.